rancher/docs/content/rancher/v2.x/en/installation/single-node/_index.md

   - /rancher/v2.x/en/installation/single-node-install/
   - /rancher/v2.x/en/installation/custom-ca-root-certificate/
 ---
-For development environments, we recommend installing Rancher by running a single Docker container.
-In this installation scenario, you'll install Docker on a single Linux host, and then install Rancher on your host using a single Docker container.
+For development and testing environments, we recommend installing Rancher by running a single Docker container.
+In this installation scenario, you'll install Docker on a single Linux host, and then deploy Rancher on your host using a single Docker container.

 >**Want to use an external load balancer?**
 > See [Single Node Install with an External Load Balancer]({{< baseurl >}}/rancher/v2.x/en/installation/single-node/single-node-install-external-lb) instead.